Middlebury-Data-Science/HW-0/README.md

 # Homework 0

 You are currently in the "GitHub repository (repo)" for HW-0.
-For this to work, you must have installed git and completed all the [SetUp](https://github.com/Middlebury-Data-Science/SetUp), in particular the [RStudio and GitHub](https://github.com/Middlebury-Data-Science/SetUp#rstudio-and-github)
+For this to work, you must have installed git and completed all the [SetUp](https://github.com/Middlebury-Data-Science/SetUp), in particular the [RStudio and GitHub](https://github.com/Middlebury-Data-Science/SetUp#rstudio-and-github) step.